saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

 ------

-Just like background shapes, it is possible to create your own image shapes : just follow these steps !
+Just like background shapes, it is possible to create your own image shapes : just follow these steps!

-First, you have to create a SVG file for your shape with a ration 1:1 and  `id="filterPath"` on the path.
+First, you have to create a SVG file for your shape with a ratio 1:1 and  `id="filterPath"` on the path.
 You can then convert your SVG file using this `script <https://github.com/odoo/odoo/tree/dbcb37ec80bb0fef0115c879c15bdc7073894290/addons/web_editor/static/image_shapes>`_.
 Once it's done, you can add your shape in your module :